zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

-Consequently, the `mapInto` function is working as expected, by using the child lifetime manager and the `registerForDispose` command.
+Now our mapInto function is working properly.

 <a name="working-with-data-data-merging"></a>